eeditiones/jinks/README.md

 The profile may also include an XQuery module called `setup.xql`.
 If present, jinks will inspect the functions defined in this module, searching for functions with the annotations `%generator:prepare` and `%generator:write`.
 They represent different stages in the generation process:

 * `%generator:prepare`: receives the merged configuration map - including all changes applied by previous calls to prepare - and may return a modified map.
-Use this to compute and set custom properties needed by your profile.
+Use this to compute and set custom properties needed by your profile
-* `%generator:write`: performs the actual installation.
+* `%generator:write`: performs the actual installation
+* `%generator:after-write` is called after the application has been updated (or installed if it was not generated before)

 `%generator:write` receives the merged configuration as parameter `$context`.
 It should use the functions of the `cpy` module to copy or write files into the target collection, given by the property `$context?target`.
 The source, i.e. the collection containing the profile's source, is available in `$context?source`.

-`%generator:after-write` is called after the application has been updated (or installed if it was not generated before).
-The function receives the target collection in which the application is installed as first parameter, the current context as second.
+`%generator:after-write` receives the target collection in which the application is installed as first parameter, the current context as second.

 If no `setup.xql` is present or no `%generator:write` function is defined, the default action is to call